 Learning in state-of-the-art facilities, with experienced faculty members, and solid program curricula, Graduates acquire the knowledge, skills, and competencies required to excel in the job market from day one of their employment.
-College of Engineering and Technology (CET) programs involve practical applied courses delivered in on-campus industrial settings such as industrial pilot plants, laboratories, and workshops, which employ the latest technologies.
-CET program students build practical and theoretical skills and competencies to become distinctive assets to any future employer.

-World class teaching staff equipped with educational and hands-on industrial experience guide students throughout their learning journey.
-CET programs shape the future of graduate engineers, technologists, and technicians to become community leaders.
+In addition to the essential engineering sciences, the programs at the College of Engineering and Technology (CET) involve practical applied courses delivered in on-campus industrial settings such as industrial pilot plants, laboratories, and workshops, which employ the latest technologies.
+CET program students build practical skills, theoretical knowledge and competencies to become distinctive assets to any future employer.
+Experienced world class teaching staff equipped with educational and hands-on industrial experience guide students throughout their learning journey.
+CET programs shape the future of graduate engineers, technologists, and technicians to become future community leaders.